-Building towards mastery requires building a rapport between you and your dog, and that rapport relies on your dog’s experience of you being constant throughout.
+Building towards mastery requires building a rapport between you and your dog, and that rapport relies on your dog’s experience of you being consistent throughout the training process.

-Your dog’s intellect will affect the rate at which they learn what you teach them, but if you aren’t consistent about breaking down commands into their constituent actions and walking your dog through each of the steps, all the smarts in the world won’t be able to help your dog.
+Your dog’s mental sharpness will affect the rate at which he learns what you teach him, but if you aren’t consistent about breaking down commands and walking your dog through each of the steps, he’ll struggle to learn new and more advanced training commands.

-Keeping your training regimen and commands simple guarantees that you’ll be able to drop into a training session more frequently and with less resistance than otherwise.
+Keeping your training regimen and commands simple guarantees that you’ll be able to initiate training sessions more frequently.

 Your command is composed of the verbal or hand signal, not two instances of the verbal or hand signal.

-Aside from building frustration quickly, repeating commands will mix up your dog’s impression of exactly what constitutes the command.
+Aside from building frustration quickly, repeating commands will mix up your dog’s impression of exactly what amounts to the command.

 Rather than learning that hearing “sit” means that your dog’s butt must touch the floor, your dog will learn that hearing “sit” followed by another and slightly more exasperated “sit” a few seconds later means that your dog’s butt must touch the floor if your dog feels like it.

-Following up your commands with repetition builds on your dog’s idea that maybe it’s not so important to obey commands after all—a cannonball puncturing the waterline as far as training is concerned.
-Commands should be issued clearly, firmly, directedly, and only once.
+Following up commands for dogs with repetition builds on your canine’s idea that maybe it’s not so important to obey commands after all.

-You should also keep a treat in reserve for the ending of your training session, to make sure that it ends on a high note.
+You should also keep a treat in reserve for the end of each training session, to make sure that it ends on a positive note.

-If your dog has struggled with a new command and hasn’t quite been able to get it right yet, it’s worth going back to another trick so that your dog can finish the session with a sense of accomplishment.
+If your pet has struggled to learn new commands, and he hasn’t quite been able to get it right yet, it’s worth going back to a previously mastered trick so that your dog can finish the session with a sense of accomplishment.

 As mentioned earlier, knowing which treats your dog prefers gives you an additional edge because you can offer rewards of different sizes in proportion to your dog’s performance.

-If you let too much time pass between command and response, your dog won’t necessarily learn to follow commands immediately, and may accidentally introduce one of their actions into the process of following the command—not good.
+If you let too much time pass between command and response, your dog won’t necessarily learn to follow commands immediately, and this type of behavior may corrupt the command you are trying to teach him.

-Keeping your initial training in a low-distraction environment helps a lot with preventing timing from becoming an issue.
+Teaching your dog training commands in a low-distraction environment helps to limit these types of problems.
 With few distractions, there won’t be any barriers to performing commands immediately after you issue them.

 It’s impractical and also unhealthy for your dog to require a treat after every successful action, which means that you’ll have to be ready to phase rewards out from your training efforts once your dog has a given command down.

-Once your dog has mastered “sit,” instead of giving him a treat after sitting, give him a lesser treat or verbal reinforcement or petting instead of a large reward.
+Once your dog has mastered “sit,” instead of giving him a treat after sitting, give him something else, a verbal reinforcement, or petting instead of a large reward.

 Your dog will likely notice the lack of treat and inform you that they’ve noticed.
-Scaling down rewards is where the opportunity to start on another command comes into play.
+This is a great time to move on to other dog commands.

 Show your dog that yes, you still have a treat ready for him, but he’s going to need to work for it a little bit more than usual by learning a new command.